Xstar97TheNoob/docs/docs/platforms/scale/apps-and-services/apps/cert-manager/cert-manager-how-to-guide.md

-# Community How To Guide
+# Cert Manager How To Guide

 This guide will walk you through on on how to setup Cert-Manager, A certificate management for Kubernetes.